FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 ---

 As businesses grow, data doubles, and managing and analyzing such increasing amounts of data becomes crucial. businesses are using Node-RED and its Dashboard 2.0 to handle this effectively.
 But what about controlling who can access what data?
 That's where an admin-only page comes in.
+Now With Node-RED Dashboard 2.0, we can also create robust and secure admin-only pages easily.
+In this guide, we'll provide you with step-by-step instructions to Build an Admin-only page with Node-RED Dashboard 2.0.

 <!--more-->

-Now With Node-RED Dashboard 2.0, we can also create robust and secure admin-only pages easily.
-In this guide, we'll show you a step-by-step guide to Build an Admin-only page with Node-RED Dashboard 2.0.

 If you're new to Dashboard 2.0, refer to our blog post [Getting Started with Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/), and Dashboard 2.0 to get things started.